allan-walpy/my-dev-guide/code_conventions.md

                    // but it does not say anything about its purpose;
 ```

-> don't include terms like `Utility` or `Helper` in classes; classes with names like
+> don't include terms like `Utility` or `Helper` in classes; classes with names
-> that are usually static classes and are introduced without considering
+> like that are usually static classes and are introduced without considering
 > [object-oriented principles](#avoid-static-classes);

 ### name generic type parameters with descriptive names

 `AV1709 name generic type parameters with descriptive names`

-**recommendation**: name generic type parameters with descriptive names;
+**recommended**: name generic type parameters with descriptive names;

 - always prefix type parameter names with the letter `T`;

 - always use a descriptive name unless a single-letter name is completely
-  self-explanatory and a longer name would not add value; use the single letter `T`
+  self-explanatory and a longer name would not add value; use the single letter
-  as the type parameter in that case;
+  `T` as the type parameter in that case;

-- consider indicating constraints placed on a type parameter in the name of the parameter;
+- consider indicating constraints placed on a type parameter in the name of the
+  parameter;

   > example: a parameter constrained to `ISession` may be called `TSession`;